 Intervention on an abandoned well is the most difficult, because the well has been closed.
-Production reservoirs are sealed, integrity was checked, and the well was abandoned, plugged, and sealed.
+Production reservoirs have been sealed, integrity was checked, and the well has been abandoned, plugged, and sealed.
 The well is usually not visible from the surface as the soil has been recultivated.

 Restrictions regarding implementation are no access road, no rig platform, and no wellhead.
-Construction work will likely be needed before any intervention, and there may be safety risks in case the abandoned well was not properly secured prior to abandonment (potential formation pressure exposure, in case of leaks).
+Construction work will likely be needed before any intervention, and there may be safety risks in case the abandoned well was not properly secured prior to abandonment, including potential formation pressure exposure, in case of leaks.

 Figure 15.
-Typical application of an abandoned well.
+Typical configuration of a permanently abandoned well.